The 7 Best Free Online Fax Services I Tried in 2025

 - iFax Review, Erin N.

 Researching RingEx as an online fax service, I quickly realized it’s more than just faxing.
-RingCentral is a full communication suite that includes calling, voicemail, messaging, and faxing all in one platform.
+RingCentral is a comprehensive communication suite that combines calling, voicemail, messaging, and faxing into a single platform.
 For businesses that need an all-in-one solution, this makes a lot of sense.

 Now, RingCentral offers a 14-day free trial that requires credit card information to sign up.
-Setting it up is easy from what I saw.
+From what I saw, setting it up is easy.
 What stood out to me was how flexible and accessible faxing is with RingEx.
 I could send, receive, and manage faxes across smartphones, tablets, and computers, which meant I wasn’t tied to a single device.

 If I needed to fax the same document to multiple people, the “Fax Broadcasting” feature allowed me to send it to up to 50 recipients at once, which would be a big time-saver for businesses that fax regularly.
 Another major advantage was the ability to receive multiple faxes simultaneously

-A big highlight for me was how reliable the platform felt overall.
-I saw multiple G2 users mention that RingEx delivers good quality and a well-integrated experience, making it easy to use across different communication needs.
+A significant highlight for me was the overall reliability of the platform.
+Multiple G2 users mentioned that RingEx delivers good quality and a well-integrated experience, making it easy to use for different communication needs.

-But there were a few things that could be improved.
-Given that RingCentral provides a solid all-in-one communication platform, setting up and configuring the whole system isn’t always as straightforward from what I saw.
-Some G2 users mentioned that certain options are difficult to master without help from customer support, and I can see how that could be frustrating for those who prefer a plug-and-play experience.
+But there were a few areas that could be improved.
+RingCentral provides a comprehensive, all-in-one communication platform; however, setting up and configuring the full system isn’t always as straightforward as it seems.
+Some G2 users, including myself, noticed that certain options can be tricky to manage without guidance from customer support, which may be a minor hurdle for those seeking a plug-and-play experience.

 What I like about RingEX:

-• I like that RingEx combines calling, messaging, and faxing into one platform, so I don’t need separate tools for each.
+• I like that RingEx combines calling, messaging, and faxing into one platform, so I don’t need separate tools for each of these functions.
 It’s a great option for businesses that want a unified communication system rather than just a basic fax solution.

 • I can send and receive faxes from any device, whether it's a smartphone, tablet, or computer, and integrate with Google Drive, Dropbox, and Box to attach files directly.
 Email-to-fax and fax-to-email also make it super convenient.